ChainLynxRobotics/constitution/Club Constitution.md

 We, the students, for the promotion of good government, good sportsmanship, student activities, and the general welfare of the students of Lincoln High School, establish this Constitution of ChainLynx.

-## Article 1 - Name and Purpose of Organization
+## Article 1 - Name & Purpose of Organization
    1. Name
        1. It is resolved that the name of this organization of Lincoln High School shall be “ChainLynx”
    2. Purpose